0xPolygonID/docs/docs/wallet/wallet-overview.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

+# Privado ID Wallet Overview

-A digital wallet is an application that can hold and manage users' `Credentials`.
+A digital wallet in the Privado ID ecosystem is a secure application that cenables users to store, manage, and share `Verifiable Credentials` while maintaining complete control over their personal data.
 Based on the principles of Self-Sovereign Identity (SSI) and cryptography, a wallet helps its Holder share data with others without exposing any other sensitive private information.
 Only the wallet holder has the right to decide which information to share and what needs to remain private.

 Privado ID offers some interesting ways to get started with leveraging a credential-focused wallet: [**the Wallet SDK**](#wallet-sdk), [**the Privado ID Web Wallet**](#web-wallet) and the [**the Privado ID Wallet app**](#privado-id-wallet-app).

-:::info
+:::info Cross-Platform Synchronization
 When the Web Wallet and the Privado ID Wallet app are signed in with the same crypto wallet, the credentials are synced, enabling effortless access across multiple devices.
 :::